Counselling Psychology and psychotherapy in East London and by Skype for individuals and couples facing stuck and difficult times in their lives

 Sherylin Thompson BA UKCP MBACP

-I am South-African born and have been living in London for the previous 12 years.
-My career, before practicing as a psychotherapist, has been in media and communications.
-The blend of my two professional backgrounds helps me bring a down-to-earth and practical understanding to what might seem like lofty and inaccessible psychological ideas.
+On a more personal note, I am South-African born and have been living in London for the previous 13 years.
+On relocating myself in the UK, I set about establishing dual career paths.
+Before dedicating my career to psychotherapy and psychology, I also worked in the pressurised world of high-profile not-for-profit organisations.
+The blend of my two cultural and professional backgrounds helps me bring a grounded and practical stance to what might seem like lofty and inaccessible psychological ideas.

 I work with adults in person at my practice in Canary Wharf.
 I also offer therapy by skype to individuals who find it difficult to access therapy in any other way.